varun-brahm/codettesbootcamp2022/index.md

 You just click close and when back u can just click on pad

 ![](freecad/image21.png)
-U will have something like this, you can click ok after that you can click on create sketch again
+U will have something like this, you can click ok, Select the top and after that you can click on create sketch again

 ![](freecad/image20.png)
 And you can select the XY_Plane